What is an Email Alias?

 3. Click Update Email Routing Address to save changes.

-***University or Hospital faculty and staff can change their routing address when they leave the University in HR Self-Service by
+***University or Health Care faculty and staff can change their routing address when they leave the University in HR Self-Service by

 1. Clicking the My Self Service tab and clicking on Email Routing